ragini-sinha03/buzzline-05-ragini/README.md

 - Ruff by Astral Software (Linter + Formatter)
 - **SQLite Viewer by Florian Klampfer**
 - WSL by Microsoft (on Windows Machines)

+---

+## Custom Consumer: "consumer_ragini.py"

+'consumer_ragini.py' is a custom consumer that reads one message at a time from the live data file ('project_live.json').
+For each message, it extracts the 'category' and 'sentiment' fields and stores them in a persistent SQLite database ('ragini_processed.sqlite').

+### What insight is calculated and stored?

+For every incoming message, the consumer calculates and stores:
+- **Category**: The topic or type of the message (e.g., tech, humor, food)
+- **Sentiment**: The sentiment score associated with the message

+### Why is this interesting?

+Storing category and sentiment for each message allows you to analyze how different topics are perceived over time.
+You can track sentiment trends by category, identify shifts in public opinion, and quickly spot issues or opportunities in your data stream.
+This insight is valuable for monitoring, reporting, and making data-driven decisions.